 - Source MediaAgent reads the data available on the media.

-- The read operation generates a CRC which is compared against the CRC that was saved during the backup (If CRC was enabled while running backups).
+- The read operation generates a CRC which is compared against the CRC that was saved during the backup.

 - In case, there is a mismatch, it is indicative of corruption.